-The Royal Crescent in Bath is probably the most famous crescent in England.
+The Royal Crescent in Bath is probably the most famous crescent in England, with good reason.
 The architect who designed and built it was John Wood the younger.
 It is Palladian in design with many classical columns along its length.

 The Most Famous Crescent in England

 The reasons the Royal Crescent is so famous are many.
 Firstly, there is the magnificent sight of the sweeping semiellipse of palatial fronted terraces.
 This is often used on postcards to depict the true essence of Bath.
 Secondly, it was a unique design in its day.
 It is said to have set a precedent for crescents in England then and it still does today.
 Lastly there is the commanding view over Victoria Park.
 This vista, when taken as a whole, is similar to that of a country mansion, in the city.
 This is without any doubt one of the must see attractions in Bath, as you will see for yourself when you visit.

 The architect who built it was John Wood the younger (born 25 February 1728, died 18 June 1782).
 The building of the crescent started in 1767 and was completed in 1775.
 Literature tells of us many possible inspirations for its unique design.
 For example its’ aim may have been to embrace the natural landscape.
 Also, speculative note must be taken of John Wood the elders designs for Bath and his love of things druidic, like the moon.
 Its shape can be likened to the latter phases of waxing and waning crescents of the moon.
 Alternatively, it can also be seen as half a coliseum similar to his Romanesque concept, the Circus.
 This idea was known to Wood the elder from the interior of Palladio’s Teatro Olimpico built after 1579 in Vincenza, Italy.
 Even so, contrary to its name and the above it is not a true crescent in shape.
 It is a half-ellipse.